File your late 2012 taxes in 2015. If not, IRS late penalties will continue to grow…

 Can I Still Get My 2012 Tax Refund?

 Sooner or later you will have to file your 2012 taxes.
-Get it out of the way before the first day of the 2014 e-file tax season, January 31, 2014.
+Get it out of the way now!
 If you have any questions while filing your late tax return with PriorTax, our tax experts are available via phone, live chat and email to help you.